lfrendahl/DiscGolfTeamMaker/README.md

-# Disc Golf Randomizer
+# Disc Golf TeamMaker

-### This randomizer was created for YouTuber TQM_gg as they completed a disc golf challenge.
-Check out the finished disc golf episode on YouTube.
-For every hole, the application with choose a disc from the preinputed discs in TQM's disc golf bag.
-The ranomizer might rechoose for the subsequent whole as per TQM's specifications.
+### This randomizer was created for YouTuber TQM_gg as they planned a small private tournament.
+Created to be modular, this website will take advantage of your local storage.
+Use it on your phone and if you usually play with the same group of people you will be set with minimal need to update every time. -- You are welcome to use this to randomize teams for any of your disc golf matches.
+Don't forget to follow Peachy Disc Golf on Youtube to see what shenanigans they get up too.